Minimum polyhedron with $n$ vertices: Every face is a triangle

 The statement is intuitively quite natural, because we want a round shape and bending non-triangular faces by pulling outward their diagonals does not increase the number of vertices.
 We shall prove Theorem \ref{Triangle} after Lemma \ref{FiniteException}.
-Here we quote a paragraph on Theorem \ref{Triangle} in page 58 of \cite{Toth:44} (see also \cite{Toth:39}).
+Here we quote a paragraph on Theorem \ref{Triangle} in page 58 of Fejes T\'oth \cite{Toth:48_0} (see also \cite{Toth:39, Toth}).